kubernetes/ingress-nginx/docs/user-guide/annotations.md

-**IMPORTANT:**

-The key and values in annotations can only be strings.
-This means that we want a value with boolean values we need to quote the values, like "true" or "false".
-Same for numbers, like "100".

 # Annotations

+!!! tip
+    Annotation keys and values can only be strings.
+    Other types, such as boolean or numeric values must be quoted, i.e. `"true"`, `"false"`, `"100"`.

 The following annotations are supported: